Geography : A-level

 Geography coursework – individual investigation completed from data collected in the field.
 3000-4000 words (20% of the full A-level).

-In addition to the standard College entry requirements (see below), this course requires students to have achieved grade 5 in English Language and grade 5 or above in Geography or similar.
-Additionally, a minimum of grade 4 in Mathematics and Double Science are normally required.
+In addition to the standard College entry requirements, this particular course requires students to have achieved grade 5 in English Language and grade 5 or above in Geography or similar.
+Additionally, a minimum of grade 4 in Mathematics is normally required

 This geography course provides students with an opportunity to develop detailed subject knowledge and understanding of the world by connecting ideas from many subject areas, such as sociology, psychology, government and politics, history, economics, biology, physics, chemistry and geology.
 Students develop proficiency in a wide range of employability skills, such as extended writing, data gathering and analysis, enquiry work and decision making, independent research, team work, summarising and synthesising information, presentations, ICT, reasoning, speaking and listening.
 This all makes geographers extremely employable and A level geography is seen as a favourable subject by University admissions tutors.
 There is more information about careers using geography on the Royal Geographical Society website: www.rgs.org